3dRudder: Foot Powered VR and Gaming Controller

-For gamers, designers, architects, and professionals who want to do more in their 360° environments, 3DRudder is the only product that makes VR movement easy -- keeping your hands totally free.
+For gamers, designers, architects, and professionals who want to do more in their 360° environments, 3DRudder is the only product that makes VR movement easy - keeping your hands totally free.
 3dRudder also works as a foot-operated 3D mouse for drones in the air and under water, and for CAD software and design.

 Because the 3dRudder is designed to be used when seated and does not require hand operation, it is ideally suited for individuals with mobility and hand-grip issues.
 3dRudder is highly responsive and comfortable to use.

+The 3dRudder is a great accessibility device because it's accessible to all, not just the disabled.
 Beyond being a great game accessory, beyond offering the best way to move intuitively and naturally in VR, and beyond transforming the way to design and work in 3D, the 3dRudder is an amazing accessibility device.
 It readily emulates keyboard keys, a full mouse, or a joystick at the feet, allowing people with disabilities to do new and more things with their computer.

 Although the 3dRudder was never originally conceived as an accessibility device, the creators conceived a peripheral offering intuitive and natural movement in a variety of settings that wouldn't cause fatigue and would work with existing games and applications running on Windows 10.
 VR and Gaming materialized quickly as the best playgrounds for the 3dRudder:

 "We started to tour the world to show our device and its various interactions at business and consumer shows.
 On and on people would tell us : 'Amazing product!
 And it must be a great device for people with upper body disabilities.'"